 - Avoid unnecessary waste of resources.

-On a side note, I have long felt the need to contribute back to the community for the immense amount of resources selflessly shared by people that have helped me out throughout the years.
+I have long felt the need to contribute back to the community for the immense amount of resources selflessly shared by people that have helped me out throughout the years.